ActianCorp/integration-platform-docs/docs/integration-manager/configurations/deleting-configurations.md

 You can delete an existing configuration from several different pages.

 :::info[note]
 You cannot delete a configuration if there is an alias (listener) associated with it.
-You must first delete the listener (which requires Admin privileges).
+You must first delete the listener (which requires admin privileges).
 See [Deleting a Listener](../admin/access-control/jobconfig-aliasing#deleting-a-listener).
 :::

 ## From the Configurations Page